bitsongofficial/go-bitsong/x/marketplace/spec/02_messages.md

 ## MsgCancelBid

-`MsgPlaceBid` is a message to cancel bid on an auction.
+`MsgCancelBid` is a message to cancel bid on an auction.

 ```protobuf
 message MsgCancelBid {